capjan/CoreLib/Core/Doc/Logging.md

 * be easy to use
 * be easy to extend
 * be filterable (conditional logging)
-* add no external dependencies - expect itself for sure :)
+* add no external dependencies (expect itself)

-# NLog, log4Net, ...

-As already mentioned, this approach is easy to extend.
-Following the SOLID Open Closed principe we're open for extensions, but not for modifications.

-So, If we require any feature offered by one of the popular (and great) logging libraries out there we add them **without changing our existing code**!
-If required we implement you custom LogTarget and forward your logging messages to the chosen library.

 # Architecture
- * the core of this logging implementatin is the static internal class *Log*
+ * Core of this logging implementatin is the static internal class *Log*
- * *Log* exposes static methods for logging and an global event to notify targets
+ * *Log* exposes static methods for logging and a global event to notify targets
- * targets are implemented by inheriting from the abstract class LogTarget.
+ * Targets are implemented by inheriting from the abstract class LogTarget.

 # How to Log